RetailMeNot/TestRailSDK/README.md

 This is a Maven project, so you can either deploy a SNAPSHOT jar to your local Maven repo, or you can just point to the latest version in Maven Central

 ### Building From Source
 Download the source, then from the command-line, run the `mvn install` command.
-This will deploy a SNAPSHOT jar file to your local Men repo
+This will deploy a SNAPSHOT jar file to your local Maven repo

 Once the jar has been deployed, you should be able to include a small snippet in your pom file: